mattothomas/web-scraper/README.md

 However, this quickly became tedious and time-consuming.

-I thought, "There has to be a way to automate this process!"
+I thought to myself, "There has to be a way to automate this process..."

-...

 A few Google searches and YouTube videos later, I started to build an original web scraper that extract events and relevant data from my school's events page.